One of the worst things about being wrong is that you almost never find out until it’s too late.

 Marketing real estate, especially when you don’t have the luxury of a listing or recent sales to brag about, is hard.
 Response rates from almost every channel are often in the LOW single digits on a good day.

-Michael is consistently ranked among the top twenty Greater Los Angeles area Coldwell banker agents, and has successfully completed a staggering 1,350 transactions during his career.
+Michael is consistently ranked among the top 20 Greater Los Angeles area Coldwell Banker agents, and has successfully completed a staggering 1,350 transactions during his career.

 That’s why he was the first person we reached out to when we started working on this article.